 Yes, it is possible but unlikely that big oil is the reason the XL1 won’t be leaving Europe.
 After all, the industry is known for using hardball tactics to protect their profits.
 Take for example the use of lead in gasoline for the greater part of the 20th century.
 Even as a known toxin that causes sterility, memory loss and stunted growth it took over two decades for legislation to appear that mandated the production, use and distribution of unleaded gasoline.
 By employing scientists to promote a pro-lead stance and paying lobbyists to protect against political action the oil industry was able to stymie the switch to unleaded gasoline for decades.

 The same tactics could be used to regulate auto standards in favor of inefficient gas-guzzlers—preventing EVs and high MPG cars like the XL1 from coming to the states.
-But remember that futuristic cars are not only produced overseas; as jalopnik.com reminds us Tesla is the bigger and closer threat to oil profits.
+But remember that futuristic cars are not only produced overseas; as jalopnik.com reminds us Tesla is

 Why build the XL1?